 Dr. Klima's goals are to help advance minimally invasive surgery in the state of Idaho, start a robust pediatric surgery research program at St. Luke’s, and optimize pediatric surgical care throughout the state.

 Prior to medical school, Dr. Klima earned his bachelor's degree in biochemistry from the University of Kansas with a minor in psychology.
 Now, in his free time, Dr. Klima enjoys spending time with his wife and children.

-Ellen Reynolds, MD is the medical director of pediatric surgery at St. Luke's.
-She has professional interest in the repair of chest wall deformities, including pectus excavatum and pectus carinatum, and has completed an advanced pectus course through Phoenix Children's Hospital.
+Ellen Reynolds, MD has a professional interest in the repair of chest wall deformities, including pectus excavatum and pectus carinatum, and has completed an advanced pectus course through Phoenix Children's Hospital.
 She performs sternal and chest reconstruction and has training in the Nuss and Ravitch procedures.